Mexicana de Aviación Flight 940: Conclusion

 Mexican authorities issued 7 recommendations, including the installation of temperature detecting system in the wheel-well, the addition of another ventilation within the wheel-well, and the mandatory use of nitrogen for tire filling.

 Aftermath

-About a year after the crash, the US FAA released an Airworthiness Directive requiring the use of dry nitrogen (or other gases shown to be inert) when filling the tires on braked wheels of most commercial airliners.
+About a year after the crash, the FAA released an Airworthiness Directive requiring the use of dry nitrogen or other inert gases when filling the tires on braked wheels of most commercial airliners.
 The crash remains the deadliest airline disaster in Mexican history and is the world's deadliest air disaster involving the Boeing 727.